Effective reduction for a nonlocal Zakai stochastic partial differential equation in data assimilation: Introduction

+Recently, there are also some papers about effective reduction of nonlocal problems.
+Mengesha \emph{et al.} \cite{meng} and Piatnitski \emph{et al.} \cite{31} showed that in the topology of resolvent convergence the family of rescaled operator converges to a second order elliptic operator with constant coefficients.
+Schwab \cite{SRW} studied a family of nonlinear nonlocal equations that include but are not limited to the control of pure jump processes.
+There are also some works about the effective reduction of nonlocal parabolic equations.
+Bardi and Cesaroni \cite{BCA} studied a nonlocal parabolic Hamilton-Jacobi equation with superlinear growth in the gradient terms.
+Acevessanchez and Cesbron \cite{AAAA3} provided the rigorous derivation of the macroscopic limit of a Vlasov-Fokker-Planck equation in which the Laplacian is replaced by a fractional Laplacian.

-However, there are few papers dealing with the homogenization for nonlocal stochastic partial differential equations.
-In this present paper, we will show that a \emph{nonlocal} stochastic partial differential equation has an effective, homogenized system that is a \emph{local} stochastic partial differential equation.
-This further leads to the homogenization of a nonlocal Zakai equation, for a nonlinear filtering system under non-Gaussian L\'evy fluctuations.
-This implies that the nonlocal Zakai equation can be effectively approximated by a local Zakai equation, with benefits for the simulation and analysis of a class of non-Gaussian data assimilation systems.
+However, there are few works dealing with effective reduction for nonlocal stochastic partial differential equations.
+In this present paper, we prove two main theorems about such nonlocal effective reduction, in Section \ref{s4} and Section \ref{s5} respectively.
+In Section \ref{s4} , the nonlocal operator in stochastic partial differential equation is the generator of a L\'evy process with \textbf{integrable jump kernel} near $0$ and the kernel also has finite variance.
+In Section \ref{s5}, the nonlocal operator is the generator of an $\alpha$-stable L\'evy process, with \textbf{non-integrable jump kernel}.
+In Section \ref{s4}, we will show that a \emph{nonlocal} stochastic partial differential equation has an effective system that is a \emph{local} stochastic partial differential equation.
+This further leads to the effective reduction for a nonlocal Zakai equation, for a data assimilation system under non-Gaussian L\'evy fluctuations.
+This implies that the nonlocal Zakai equation can be effectively approximated by a local Zakai equation, with benefits for simulation and analysis of a class of non-Gaussian data assimilation systems.
+In Section \ref{s5}, we show that a stochastic partial differential equation with fractional Laplacian operator has an effective system that is also a fractional stochastic partial differential equation.
+This paper is organized as follows.
+In Section \ref{s2}, we recall some function spaces, and present assumptions and two theorems.
+In Section \ref{s3}, we discuss main ideas for the proofs of the theorems, but in a simplified setting.
+Then, in Section \ref{s4}, we prove Theorem \ref{1.1} and in Section \ref{s5}, we prove Theorem \ref{27}.
+Finally, in Section \ref{s6} we apply these two theorems to the Zakai equations for data assimilation with two types of non-Gaussian L\'evy fluctuations.